MahadMuhammad/FirstContributions/gsoc.md

 - Deliverables
 - Related Work
 - Biographical Information
-- Follow the Rules defined by that organization.
+- Follow the rules defined by that organization.

-You can reach out to me, if you want to see my proposal and need guidance for writing your proposal.
+You can reach out to me if you want to see my proposal and need guidance for writing your proposal.

 ## Being Turned Down